kageshiftz/kageshiftz/README.md

 16 years old kid with passion.
 I make and build whatever i can imagine.

-I'm only at first years at Volcanary school so i don't as much experiecene.
+I'm at first years at Volcanary school so i don't as much experiecene.

 ## Fun Facts:
 - I get along with people.